RELIC: Investigating Large Language Model Responses using Self-Consistency: Informing the Design

 \subsection{Participants and Study Procedure}

 \paragraph{Participants.} We recruited five participants (aged 25 - 33) with various backgrounds, including one journalist, two PhD students studying Business, and two NLP researchers (not the authors).
 All participants reported using LLMs in their daily lives.
 The most common reasons for using them were to seek writing advice (four out of five participants), support text reading (four out of five), and search for information (three out of five).
+In the following sections, we use \textit{they/them} to refer to the participants for anonymity.

 \paragraph{Procedure.} The formative study consists of three sessions, lasting an hour in total for each participant.
 The first session gathered demographic information and provided background and the study's purpose.
 The second session includes three question-answering tasks focused on different topics.
 The topics and questions were selected and formed from the Wiki-Bio dataset~\citep{manakul2023selfcheckgpt}, like a famous person's biography or an organization's history, that showcases GPT-3's varying levels of accuracy in generating information.
 To obtain the answers, the participants must refer to the generated text based on a given prompt, ``\textit{This is a Wikipedia passage about \{topic\},}'' using OpenAI Playground.
-They were informed that the model might generate unfaithful information and were encouraged to validate the answers in multiple generations.
+They were informed that the model might generate inaccurate information and were encouraged to validate the answers in multiple generations.
 Afterwards, they were asked to indicate their level of confidence in their response.
 In the final session, we conducted a semi-structured interview with users to gain insight into the challenges they faced during the study and the reasons behind their justifications.
 Additionally, we asked about their desired features for a more efficient system.
 The formative study was conducted over a videoconferencing platform, where we observed the participants' behaviors of interacting with the OpenAI Playground from their screen sharing.
 After the study, each participant was awarded \$25.